herachxx/ip-toolkit/README.md

 ```
 [-] Geolocation is approximate - city-level accuracy varies
 [-] ip-api.com free tier limited to 45 requests per minute
-[-] AbuseIPDB requires a free API key for enhanced reports
 [-] IPv4 only - IPv6 not yet supported
 [-] Port scanner uses TCP only - UDP ports not detected
-[-] ANSI colours may not display in older Windows CMD versions
+[-] ANSI colours may not display in some older terminals
 ```

 ---